 Following these and any other guidelines outlined by the doctor can drastically impact health for those with diabetes – and those hoping to avoid it.
 In fact, a recent study documented a full 50% reduction in the development of type 2 diabetes in pre-diabetics who exercised regularly and kept their weight within a healthy range.

 If sticking to a healthy lifestyle is challenging for yourself or a senior loved one, partnering with a trusted family member or friend for support and encouragement can make a big difference.
-Compassionate Nursing Services is also available to help provide the motivation to engage in healthy choices by planning delicious meals that adhere to a prescribed dietary plan, providing transportation to exercise classes and programs, offering friendly companionship to keep spirits lifted, and so much more.
+Compassionate Nursing Services, Chesterfield caregiving service providers for the surrounding areas, is also available to help provide the motivation to engage in healthy choices by planning delicious meals that adhere to a prescribed dietary plan, providing transportation to exercise classes and programs, offering friendly companionship to keep spirits lifted, and so much more.

-Contact us any time to learn more by calling 314-432-4312, and discover how our St. Louis home care professionals can help improve quality of life for those with chronic diseases such as diabetes and Alzheimer’s disease, or any other condition of aging, with our full range of customized senior care services.
+Contact us any time to learn more by calling 314-432-4312, and discover how our caregiving professionals can help improve quality of life for those with chronic diseases such as diabetes and Alzheimer’s disease, or any other condition of aging, with our full range of customized senior care services.